 + PRO: Lots of things to do

-The best time of the year to explore Kuwait is between October and April – the winter months.
+The best time of the year to sightsee Kuwait is between October and April – the winter months.
 There are many museums to visit and events to attend.
 Failaka Island, known for its archaeological ruins, is great for a weekend getaway with the family.

 + PRO: Taking advantage of the sunshine